Durable Power of Attorney

 If you are helping someone with their estate planning (or performing your own), do not miss a living will.
 It may provide invaluable advice to family members and health care professionals when someone cannot express their wishes.
 With no record expressing those wishes, relatives and physicians are left to figure what a seriously sick person would prefer concerning treatment.
 They may wind up in painful disputes, which sometimes make it all of the way into a court.

 As an instance, it's common to direct this “palliative care” — that is, maintenance to reduce pain and discomfort — constantly be treated, but that specific “extraordinary measures,” like cardiopulmonary resuscitation (CPR) not be utilized in some specific conditions.

 For representation that can help you turn present-day realities and worries into a family legacy, turn to the Law Offices of Charles R. Frazier.
-To schedule a free initial consultation, call 615-267-0125.
+To schedule a low-cost consultation, call 615-267-0125.